7. The L-RD'S Anointed

 led to believe.

-The above disputation was specifically written to reveal the flaws in the computation of Robert Anderson in 1894.
+The above disputation was specifically written to reveal the flaws in the explanation of Robert Anderson in 1894.

 Dating New Testament events with true accuracy is not possible.
 Its information is too scant and vague.
 Outside